Mauricio Dubon Player Props: Astros vs. Tigers

 - Dubon hit .214 with nine doubles, five home runs and 13 walks.

-- Dubon picked up an RBI in 18 games last year out of 110 (16.4%), including multiple RBIs in 4.5% of those games (five times) and three or more RBIs on one occasion..
+- Dubon drove in a run in 18 of 110 games last season, with multiple RBIs in five of them.
+He drove in three or more runs in one game.

+- He scored a run in 25 of 110 games last season, with multiple runs in four of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.